+After I married, I continued working but there was a problem.
 In the back of my mind I was secretly thinking that having a job might just be the worst thing I could do to support myself or add value to my family.
 After all, doing something I didn’t enjoy made me crabby and affected my health.
-I sunk money into a scam or two but it still seemed there must be far better ways to make a living than selling myself into indentured servitude.
-Lifes lessons were beginning to unfold.
+I sunk money into a few things that didn't work out.
+Still, it seemed there must be far better ways to make a living than selling myself into indentured servitude.
+Life's lessons were beginning to unfold.

 At 32 I got a break from the work a day world.
 I was finally blessed with my first child.
 Two years later came number two.
 I found "not working" far more fulfilling.
 Being mother, teacher, and motivator to my sons and all their friends, plus volunteering at school was a full time job that gave value.

 There were benefits for my spouse as well.
 Due to the guilt of my not earning an income, I did all the yard work and home maintenance.
 I didn’t just water, mow and pull weeds.
 I landscaped, pruned huge trees, painted inside and out, learned to build simple structures, hang sheet rock and wire the basement for electricity.

 All this left me putting in 15 hour days without pay.
 And while the rest of the world saw me as unemployed, I was working my butt off.
 I saved us far more money by doing work around the house and taking care of our children than I would have earned at a job.
 Still, I suffered from guilt for not being like everyone else.
 Another of life's lessons unfolding.
 Why should I be like everyone else?